-Why do you need a living will and power of attorney for health care (called a durable power of attorney for health care in Washington)?
+Why do you need a living will and durable power of attorney for health care in Washington?

 What are health care forms called in Washington?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In Washington, the official name for this form is a durable power of attorney for health care.

 Second, you should make a document setting out the types of medical treatment you would or would not like to receive in certain situations.
 This document is often known as a living will.
 In Washington, this form is called a health care directive.